enze-chen/learning_modules/mse/README.md

 ### Computational

+* [Cellular automata for metallurgy](Cellular_automaton_models.ipynb): This modules teaches you how to use cellular automata to model two important processes in metallurgy: recrystallization and spinodal decomposition.
+It is highly interactive, and at the end you will create an animation using Matplotlib!
+I also provide several links to external resources.

 * [Monte Carlo simulations of the Ising model](Monte_Carlo_Ising_model.ipynb): This module teaches you how to use Monte Carlo to simulate the 2D ferromagnetic Ising model on a square lattice.
 There is a lot of scaffolding, but you must fill in all of the code.
-An excellent introduction for someone who is interested in computational materials science.
+A great introduction to [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/) for someone who is interested in computational materials science in Python.

 * [Machine learning for the Ising model](Machine_learning_Ising_model.ipynb): This module teaches you how to use machine learning algorithms to predict the phase transition in the 2D Ising model on a square lattice.
 It is recommended that you understand the MC simulation notebook and basic Python before jumping into this one.